 UNDP began its operations in Albania in 1991 based on the Standard Basic Framework Agreement concluded with the Government of Albania.

-Noting that the EU principles and the core values of the United Nations are shared, UNDP actively supports Albania’s EU integration.
+Noting that the EU principles and the core values of the United Nations are shared, UNDP actively supports Albania’s EU integration and helps the Government of Albania achieve the Sustainable Development Goals.
 Our goal is to translate principles of the UN and the EU into daily practice of the institutions of Albania, and into social, economic, political and cultural opportunities for men and women of Albania to live knowledgeable, healthy and prosperous lives.
 In short, our work is sustainable human development.

 We do this by policy, program and project based partnerships with the people and institutions of Albania across sectors and all social levels.
 We work with partners to promote economic and social reforms and innovations that help bring services to those who need them most – unemployed youth, vulnerable women, Roma and Egyptian communities and persons with disabilities.
 We support independent institutions and fundamental democratic processes to foster rule of law and for deepening democratic practice.
 We promote sustainability by identifying working solutions to respond to climate change while protecting Albania’s rich biological diversity and natural resources for future generations.
 We target our work at all levels of government and across the country.
 We work with regional and local authorities that provide services to the people and support their capacities to participate in Albania’s economic and institutional reforms and its EU accession processes.